Staff Senate Bylaws

 Section 2.
 Responsibilities

 The Executive Board’s purpose shall be to propose the regular meeting agenda and to consider and possibly refer items, including those submitted by staff members’ at-large, to the appropriate workgroup for their review and subsequent recommendation to the Senate.
 The Executive Board shall have general supervision of the affairs of the Senate between meetings, make recommendations to the Senate, and shall perform such other duties as are specified in the Bylaws.

-Workgroups may consist of both current and former Senate members, as well as staff members at-large.
+Standing committees may consist of both current and former Senate members, as well as staff members at-large.
 All senators shall be required to serve on at least one standing committee per term year.

 - Director of Staff Senate Operations – The Director of Staff Senate Operations is charged with overseeing the general business of Staff Senate.

 - Establishing and disbanding standing committees to review and make recommendations regarding the Bylaws and maintain the Staff Senate online presence;